BIDS/repro-case-studies/case-studies/khuff.md

 - a complete copy of the input file
 - the commit hash of the current version of the Cyclus code
-- and commit hashes for all necessary plugins retrieved from the Cyclus ecosystem.
+- commit hashes for all necessary plugins retrieved from the Cyclus ecosystem

-That database, containing both data and metadata can then be analyzed by the user.
-When analyzing the databse, a choice is made by the user about how to interact with the data.
+That database, containing both data and metadata, can then be analyzed by the user.
+When analyzing the database, a choice is made by the user about how to interact with the data.
 The Cyclus development team has provided a GUI and a Go library (called CyAn) with which the database (in either SQL or HDF5 format) can be accessed and brought into memory for vizualization and analysis.